adia-dev/chroma-zig/README.md

 ## Examples

-You can find an example of how to [use Chroma-zig](https://github.com/adia-dev/use-chroma-zig) in this repository.
+You can find an example of how to [use Chroma](https://github.com/adia-dev/use-chroma-zig) in this repository.

 ## Troubleshooting

-If you encounter any issues with compiling or using Chroma-Zig, ensure you are using a compatible Zig version.
-For further assistance, consult the Zig community resources or submit an issue on the Chroma-Zig GitHub repository.
+If you encounter any issues with compiling or using Chroma, ensure you are using a compatible Zig version.
+For further assistance, consult the Zig community resources or submit an issue on the Chroma GitHub repository.

 ## Contributors

-Contributions to Chroma-Zig are welcome!
+Contributions to Chroma are welcome!
 If you would like to contribute, please submit a pull request or issue on GitHub.

 ## License

-Chroma-Zig is open-source software licensed under the MIT license.
+Chroma is open-source software licensed under the MIT license.
 For more details, see the LICENSE file in the repository.